npm/npm/doc/misc/npm-config.md

 * Default: false
 * Type: Boolean

-If true, `npm install` does not run preinstall and prepublish scripts.
+If true, npm does not run scripts specified in package.json files.

 ### init-module